junxit/us-congress-bills-111/metadata.md

 - 2009-09-23 — Introduced in House
 - 2009-09-23 — Referred to the House Committee on the Judiciary.
 - 2009-09-23 — Sponsor introductory remarks on measure.
 (CR E2342)
+- 2009-10-19 — Referred to the Subcommittee on Courts and Competition Policy.
+- 2009-10-28 — Considered under suspension of the rules. (consideration: CR H12006-12008)
+- 2009-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3632.
+- 2009-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-28 — Mr. Cohen moved to suspend the rules and pass the bill.
+- 2009-10-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H12006-2007)
+- 2009-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H12006-2007)
+- 2009-10-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.